-Seeking Research Assistant (RA) Positions for Fall 2018
+Seeking Research Assistant (RA) Positions for Winter 2023

-Being a member in the PTG lab will require the student to:
+Being a member in the lab will require the student to:

-- Be an OU student, at a sophomore status, with Psychology major
+- Be an OU undergraduate, at a freshman, sophomore or junior status, with psychology major

-- Plan to take PSY 2510 (Statistics in Psychology Course) in the future
+- Plan to take or currently take PSY 2510 (Statistics in Psychology Course)

-- Enroll in Readings and Research course (4 credits) or Research Apprenticeship course (4 credits), and
+- Able to enroll in Readings and Research course (4 credits) or Research Apprenticeship course (4 credits), and

 - Have effective communication skills, both verbal and written.

 Before applying, please know that this is not a paid position.
-Also, in order to apply, you need to be an enrolled Oakland University student (psychology majors), specifically those who are sophomore status.
-Also, we are not accepting volunteer research assistants.
+Also, in order to apply, you need to be an enrolled Oakland University student with psychology major.
+We are not accepting volunteer research assistants at this moment.
 In order to participate in this lab, you must take the research apprenticeship course that is 4 credits.
-The materials you need to apply include: Letter of Interest, which should include your research/career interest, Curriculum Vitae (resume), and your unofficial transcript.
-The Letter of Interest and CV (resume) should be e-mailed to Velinka Marton<email@example.com>, and the unofficial transcript should be printed and brought to the scheduled interview with Dr. Taku.

 (1) Letter of Interest, which should include <a> your short-term and long-term goals, <b> what you hope to accomplish in this research experience <c> your research/career interest, <d> what you are proud of about yourself, and <e> when you are planning to graduate,

 Please contact Dr. Taku (email@example.com) or Isabelle Teasel (firstname.lastname@example.org) if you have any questions.
 As soon as we receive your applications, we schedule the interview.
 We look forward to meeting with you!

 To hear more about the five major topics we study in the lab, check out Dr. Taku’s video below: